DinoChiesa/Gemini-Function-Calling/README.md

 ## How does this differ from AI-based Agents ?

-Agentic AI is... just this.
+This is ... the beginning of Agentic AI.
 It's connecting invokable functions to a LLM.
 The idea behind _an agent_ is not limited to supplying more context to the LLM, but extends to "performing work".
 Performing a database update, or playing a music playlist, or opening the garage door, and so on.
 But the interaction model is